Walking Holidays in Northern England

 Visit Hardraw Force, the highest single-drop waterfall in England, and Aysgarth Falls, the impressive triple-drop waterfall.

-Explore beautiful Dales villages and towns such as Thwaite, Reeth, Askrigg and Hawes.
+Explore beautiful Dales villages such as Thwaite, Reeth and Askrigg.

 Visit the home of Wensleydale Cheese in the market town of Hawes.

-In addition to the many castles, churches and monuments, the moorlands and meadows of Lady Anne’s Way are home to the likes of golden plovers and skylarks.
-Red kites and peregrine falcons can make an appearance too.
-When walking by slow flowing water, look out for Kingfishers.
-Early morning and again in early evening move quietly and keep an eye out for foxes or badgers, and when in woodland, watch for red squirrels and great spotted woodpeckers.
+In addition to its many castles, churches, and monuments, the moorlands and meadows of Lady Anne’s Way are home to golden plovers and skylarks, while red kites and peregrine falcons may also make an appearance.
+When walking by slow-flowing water, look out for kingfishers.
+At dawn and dusk, move quietly and keep an eye out for foxes and badgers, while in woodland, watch for red squirrels and great spotted woodpeckers.

 Length